 A central IT service portal has the benefit that it consolidates all offered services that are used across the organization in a single place.
 Every employee knows that it exists and will probably use it as a first access point when it comes to IT requirements.

-However, this general applicability is also its weakness, when it comes to highly specific services like cloud tenants.
+However, this general applicability is also its weakness, looking at highly specific services like cloud tenants.
 The cloud has much more complexity than a phone or a monitor.
 Here are just a couple of examples why:

 - Access and Permission Management: The user circle of a cloud project will change and evolve over time (new team members, team members leaving the company).